Desmond Dekker: 1980s and later

 The 1980s found Dekker signed to a new label, Stiff Records, an independent label that specialized in punk and new wave acts as well as releases associated with the 2 Tone label, whose acts instigated a short-lived but influential ska revival.
 He recorded an album called Black & Dekker (1980), which featured his previous hits backed by The Rumour, Graham Parker's backing band and Akrylykz (featuring Roland Gift, later of Fine Young Cannibals).
 A re-recorded version of "Israelites" was released in 1980 on the Stiff label, followed by other new recordings: Jimmy Cliff's "Many Rivers to Cross" and "Book of Rules".
 Dekker's next album, Compass Point (1981), was produced by Robert Palmer.
 Despite declining sales, Dekker remained a popular live performer and continued to tour with The Rumour.

-Only a single live album was released in the late '80s.
+Only a single live album was released in the late 1980s.
 In 1990 "Israelites" was used in a Maxell TV advert that became popular and brought the song and artist back to the attention of the general public.
 He collaborated with the Specials on the 1993 album, King of Kings, which was released under Desmond Dekker and the Specials.
 King of Kings consists of songs by Dekker's musical heroes including Byron Lee; Theophilus Beckford, Jimmy Cliff, and his friend and fellow Kong label artist, Derrick Morgan.
 He also collaborated on a remix of "Israelites" with reggae artist Apache Indian.
 In 2003 a reissue of The Harder They Come soundtrack featured "Israelites" and "007 (Shanty Town)".
 Desmond headlined Jools Holland's 2003 Annual Hootenanny.

-Personal
+Personal life and death

-In 1969 Dekker took permanent residency in the UK.
-In 1984 he was declared bankrupt.
+In 1969, Dekker took permanent residency in the UK.
+In 1984, he was declared bankrupt.

-Dekker died of a heart attack on 25 May 2006, at his home in Thornton Heath in the London Borough of Croydon, England, aged 64 and was buried at Streatham Park Cemetery.
+Dekker died of a heart attack on 25 May 2006, at his home in Thornton Heath in the London Borough of Croydon, England, aged 64, and was buried at Streatham Park Cemetery.
 He was preparing to headline The World Music Festival in Prague.
-Dekker was divorced and was survived by his son and daughter.
+Dekker was divorced and was survived by his son Desmond Dekker Jnr and daughter Desrene Dekker.